-Important questions of Chapter 8- Introduction to Trigonometry of Class 10 is given here for students who want to get score good marks in their board exams.
-These questions are in accordance with the latest CBSE syllabus and are designed according to NCERT book for the academic session 2020-2021.
+Important questions of Chapter 8 – Introduction to Trigonometry of Class 10 is given here for students who want to score high marks in their board exams.
+These questions are as per the latest CBSE syllabus and are designed according to NCERT book for the academic session 2020-2021.
 The questions are formulated after analysing the previous year questions papers, exam trend and latest sample papers 2021.
 Solving these questions will help students to get prepared for the final exam.
-Get the important questions for all the chapters of 10th standard Maths.
+Students can also get important questions for all the chapters of 10th standard Maths.
 Solve them to get acquainted with the types of questions to be asked from each chapter of the Maths subject.

-In Chapter 8, students will be introduced with Trigonometry concept, which states the relationship between angles and sides of a triangle.
+In chapter 8, students will be introduced with Trigonometry concept, which states the relationship between angles and sides of a triangle.
 They will come across many trigonometric formulas which will be used to solve numerical problems.
-The six major trigonometric ratios are sine, cosine, tangent, secant, cosecant and cotangent.
+The six primary trigonometric ratios are sine, cosine, tangent, secant, cosecant and cotangent.
 The whole trigonometry concept revolves around these ratios or sometimes also called functions.

 Class 10 Maths Chapter 8 Important Questions

-Here are the important questions for class 10th students of CBSE board based on chapter 8-Introduction to Trigonometry.
-Solve these questions and for any queries please drop your comments at the end of the section.
+Below are the important questions for class 10th students of CBSE board based on chapter 8-Introduction to Trigonometry.
+Solve these questions, and for any queries, please drop your comments at the end of the section.
 Students can also refer to the solution when they get stuck while solving any problem.

 (i) sin A, cos A